All guides

 Auto-generate vs manual

-Typing subtitles by hand is slow and error-prone.
+Adding subtitles to a video by hand is slow and error-prone.
 AI transcribes the speech, times each line to the audio, and lets you fix any word — turning an hour of manual work into a couple of minutes of review.
 You stay in control of accuracy without doing the tedious part.

 Generate captions step by step